 - God is infinite

 - God is incapable of change on the levels of His essence and character.

 - God is one, without diversification within God's self.

 This is a very short article on Saint Thomas Aquinas.
-Pages and pages can be written about him, his work, and his teaching.
+Pages and pages have been written about him, his work, and his teaching.
 To learn more about our patron saint, use any Internet search engine and you will get thousands of web pages with more on this holy man.

 Be sure to visit our St. Thomas Aquinas Display inside the church near the chapel entrance.
 Here are some still photos as a preview: